plone/mockup-training/create_your_own.rst

 - ``Repository``

-If you intend to publish this in a version control system, you can specify here the URL, it will default to https://github.com/collective/{packageName}, in our case https://github.com/collective/myparoject
+If you intend to publish this in a version control system, you can specify the URL.
+It will default to https://github.com/collective/{packageName}, in our case https://github.com/collective/myproject

 - ``Author full name, email and webpage``

-You can specify here your name, email address and a web site, to be included as metadata with your project
+You can specify your name, email address and a web site to be included as metadata with your project

 - ``License``

-Choose the license fo your project.
+Choose the license for your project.
 At the moment, GPLv2, GPLv3 and MIT are supported.
 You can modify the package later to provide your own if needed.

 - ``Name for your pattern``

 Here you can specify the name for a pattern you intend to develop.
-There is no way to not choose one at the moment, it will be in future versions.
+There is no way to not choose one at the moment, there will be in future versions.
 If you don't intend to develop a pattern, just put any name here, and you can remove it manually later.
 We will be developing a new pattern, and we are going to call it "mypattern".
-Just as the project name, avoid spaces and hyphens (This will be fixed too in future releases)
+Just like the project name, avoid spaces and hyphens (This will also be fixed in future releases)

 After answering all questions, your package is created and all dependencies are pulled in using bower and npm.
 Just wait until it finishes.